Kali-Hunchback/Free-Code-Camp-Projects/README.md

 1. I can see a form with id="survey-form".

-1.Inside the form element, I am required to enter my name in a field with id="name".
+1. Inside the form element, I am required to enter my name in a field with id="name".

-1.Inside the form element, I am required to enter an email in a field with id="email".
+1. Inside the form element, I am required to enter an email in a field with id="email".

-1.If I enter an email that is not formatted correctly, I will see an HTML5 validation error.
+1. If I enter an email that is not formatted correctly, I will see an HTML5 validation error.

-1.Inside the form, I can enter a number in a field with id="number".
+1. Inside the form, I can enter a number in a field with id="number".

 1. If I enter non-numbers in the number input, I will see an HTML5 validation error.